WooChan-Noh/yoloProject/README.md

 # yoloProject
-Detection app alpha version for exhibition (in tinygem)
+Detection app alpha version for exhibition "Trip" (by tinygem)
 Not used now.